Getting things wrong

 Penalties will also not be charged if the taxpayer has a 'reasonable excuse' for the late payment.

 However interest may be applied to late payments, even if no penalties are levied.
-The current official interest rate is 3% per annum.
+The current official interest rate is 2.75% per annum.
+You can find out more about interest on late payments of PAYE on GOV.UK.

 Online filers may get a GNS if they don't send their payroll submissions on time (or at all), or they are late making payments, or full payments to HMRC.
 These messages are intended to help employers get things right and avoid incurring penalties.